Sick and tired of the same old recommendations other blogs give you on things to do in Portland?

 FREE WALKING TOUR

-If you like learning about the history and culture of your travel destinations, try a tip-based walking tour.
-Get to know more about the quirkiness of Portland as well as the history of the city.
-The Secrets of Portlandia free walking tour starts in Downtown.
+If you like learning about the history and culture of your travel destinations, try going on an affordable walking tour.
+Get to know more about the quirkiness of Portland as well as the history of the city!

 FARMER’S MARKET AT PSU

 Every Saturday, from 8:30 am–2 pm, downtown’s South Park Blocks transform into the city’s largest open-air grocery market.

 The Portland Farmers Market at Portland State University features 140 farmer and vendor stands, making it a great place to browse and buy local produce, flowers, and natural products.
 With the many food booths that surround the market, it’s also a great place to grab a bite to eat for lunch.